malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 there is a transformation from the seed to the initial state of the PRNG.

-The initial seed for random numbers in Hoomd is
-42 for most simulations.
+The initial seed for random numbers in HOOMD-blue is 42 for most simulations.
-Where there are multiple replications of a simulation, with each having it's own simulations id as specified in the filename, the initial seed is the value of the simulation id.
+Where there are multiple replications of a simulation, with each having it's own simulations id as specified in the filename, the initial seed is the value of the simulation ID.

 For the packing analysis,
 there are many replications run,